 Delusions are fixed, false, idiosyncratic beliefs and consist of ideas and beliefs that are persecutory, bizarre, or grandiose.
 The idea that the person is being controlled by outside forces is common.

 Bizarre behavior may be observed in the person's appearance (odd/inappropriate layering of clothing) or in their aggressive, agitated or repetitive/stereotyped behavior (for example, flipping the light switch multiple times or repeated closing and opening the door).
 Formal thought disorder includes illogical or incoherent speech in the absence of aphasia.
 It manifests as tangentiality, loose associations (a lack of logical connection between sentences), or derailment (the sudden loss of train of thought).

 The negative symptoms of schizophrenia result in a decline in the person's baseline social, interpersonal, and volitional activity.
 People with schizophrenia often have a diminished range of facial expression, a phenomenon termed affective flattening; poor eye contact, and decreased expressive gesturing.
 Spontaneous speech decreases and speech latency increases.
 Individuals with schizophrenia become less social and form few close relationships with others.
-As the disease progresses, avolition and apathy become common and impair work ...
+As the disease progresses, avolition and apathy become common ...